 While the results of the study seem to indicate that we may be capable of multitasking two things at once, does this truly mean we can dual-task?
 While some evidence shows that multitasking can be improved and optimized to some degree, this remains a tricky question.
 Given that our daily to-do lists typically run higher than two and likely also include decisions, this could easily overwhelm our neural circuitry.

 Finally, while a recent study indicated that there may be in our midst a small subset (~2.5 percent) of individuals that multitask extremely well (termed “supertaskers”) — it still seems prudent that, given the chances, one should not yet throw caution to the wind when considering whether one should multitask.

 In a world plagued with lives that must fit into decreasing amounts of time, people naturally attempt to multitask.
 However, as science continues to provide us with evidence of our multitasking limitations, perhaps it is best that society attempt a return to the basics: Finish an item, then cross it off.
-As Publilius Syrus wrote in the 1st century B.C.: “To do two things at once is to do neither.”
+As Publilius Syrus wrote in the 1st century B.C., he “who chases two rabbits catches neither.”
+(Known today as “To do two things at once is to do neither.”)
 Sadly, it has taken us until the 21st century to realize that Syrus may have had a point.